Help build our knowledge base!

 Can I come into my office or classroom if I have bad Internet connectivity, and cannot readily work remotely to record and/or deliver lectures?

 The State executive order currently states that work that can be done remotely, must be done remotely.
 The University of Michigan is adhering to this law, allowing for some activities that can only be performed on campus.
 With this in mind, faculty and staff are permitted to use their offices temporarily for mission-critical activities only.
-Please see the Teaching section for specific guidance and resources on access to facilities to prepare for Fall curriculum.
-(Updated 7/31/2020)
+(Updated 1/7/2021)